hasura/graphql-engine/community/tools/json2graphql/README.md

 #### Options

 - `-d --db`: path to the JS file that exports your sample JSON database
-- `-o --overwrite`: Overwrite tables if they already exist in database
+- `-o --overwrite`: DANGER: Overwrite tables if they already exist in database
 - `-v --version`: show CLI version
 - `-h, --help`: show CLI help